CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Administration/SDK-Access-from-Docker containers.md

 ## Security Considerations

 With Cumulus Linux, an administrator has full access to all the security measures and tools that are available in the container ecosystems to secure containers and protect the container host.
-For example, the docker daemon architecture allows for an authorization plugin that can be used to provide fine grain capability and access control to what a container can and cannot do.
+For example, the docker daemon architecture allows for an authorization plugin that can provide fine grain capability and access control to what a container can and cannot do.
 One such plugin provider is {{<exlink url="https://www.openpolicyagent.org/docs/latest/docker-authorization/" text="Open Policy Agent">}}.

 A configuration like the one below, together with an enabled authorization plugin in the `docker.conf` file, ensures no container can run with the `–privilege` option: